So what does Kubernetes bring to the table that led us to build Lentiq on it?

 Extensibility, allowing building on top and together with Kubernetes

 Kubernetes is a very good container orchestrator, but running an application inside means working with multiple primitives, in order to implement its computing, communication and storage needs.
 Even though Kubernetes doesn't offer direct support for managing it all, it offers ways of being extended with third party controllers.
 These controllers reside as containers inside the system and can perform the needed application orchestration on top of the basic primitives.
 Moreover, they can potentially expose new APIs and custom resource definitions which allow users to discuss with Kubernetes directly to work with the extensions.

 At Lentiq, we're working with our own controller, built on top of Helm, to easily install the applications we offer to our users.
 Alongside application management, whole other features can be built using the controller system.
 For example, we're building our workflow engine using one of these controllers, to simplify workflow definition and task execution.

 By putting all these elements together and defining an abstraction for object storage, on top of the providers' implementations, in the form of our own filesystem, we deployed a proper multi-cloud solution that comes packed with multiple tools that can help anybody start and maintain a data processing project.

-You can test it yourself by creating a new account at datalake.lentiq.com and choosing a demo datapool - you’ll get a 14 day trial with the computing resources provided by us!
+You can test it yourself by creating a new account on Lentiq and choosing a demo datapool - you’ll get a 14 day trial with the computing resources provided by us!
 For more information about containers and Kubernetes, we have a comprehensive intro into the subject - Introduction to Kubernetes.

 Alex Sirbu, R&D Team Lead at Lentiq, has a 7-year experience in architecting and building reliable distributed systems.